-In addition to increasing the efficiency and stability of the simulation, the framework with ML-enabled autotuning of parameters (adaptive framework) retained the accuracy associated with the framework with non-adaptive timestep and virtual parameters (non-adaptive framework).
+In addition to increasing the efficiency and stability of the simulation, the framework with ML-enabled autotuning of parameters (adaptive framework) retained the accuracy associated with the framework using non-adaptive timestep and virtual parameters (non-adaptive framework).
 The accuracy can be assessed by comparing the density profiles of the ions computed using the two approaches.
-For different ε{NP} values (other input parameters same as above), the peak densities computed using simulations based on adaptive framework were found to be in agreement with those calculated using the non-adaptive framework as shown in Figure 8; data from either approach falls on the dashed line which indicates linear correlation.
-Top-left inset of Figure 8 shows the variation of the counterion density (in σ^{-3} , where $\sigma = 0.357$ nm is the ion diameter) as a function of the distance from the NP (of radius 7.5σ) for the specific case of $\epsilon{\rm NP}=2$.
-The density profiles extracted from the adaptive and non-adaptive frameworks were found to be in good agreement (relative error in either distributions was found to be $\approx 1\%$).
-Bottom-right inset of Fig. 8 shows the variation of the peak density of counterions as a function of the dielectric permittivity ε{NP} of the NP.
+For different $\epsilon{NP}$ values (other input parameters same as above), the peak densities computed using simulations based on adaptive framework were found to be in agreement with those calculated using the non-adaptive framework as shown in Figure 8; data from either approach falls on the dashed line which indicates linear correlation.
+Top-left inset of Figure 8 shows the variation of the counterion density (in $\sigma^{-3}$ , where $\sigma = 0.357$ nm is the ion diameter) as a function of the distance from the NP (of radius 7.5 $\sigma$ ) for the specific case of $\epsilon{\text{NP}} = 2$ .
+The density profiles extracted from the adaptive and non-adaptive frameworks were found to be in good agreement (relative error in either distributions was found to be $\approx 1\%$ ).
+Bottom-right inset of Fig. 8 shows the variation of the peak density of counterions as a function of the dielectric permittivity $\epsilon{NP}$ of the NP.
 Both approaches yield similar peak densities.
-Lowering $\epsilon{\rm NP}$ leads to an increase in the repulsive force on the counterions due to the induced charges on the surface of the NP, leading to the reduction in the peak density of counterions near the NP surface.
+Lowering $\epsilon{NP}$ leads to an increase in the repulsive force on the counterions due to the induced charges on the NP surface, leading to the reduction in the peak density of counterions near the NP surface.